Do you want to stop your chickens from sleeping in trees?

 Also read: Here is the list of top 120+ chicken treats

-3. Taking chickens near coop
+3. Taking chickens near the coop

 Just before sunset, it’s important to switch on the chicken coop light.
 Keep the coop light dim.

-These are my own ideas which I have followed to train my chickens, but the first method only worked for me.
+These are my own ideas, which I have followed to train my chickens, but the first method only worked for me.

 Conclusion